Yandex Cloud

 Warning

-To work with the AWS CLI from Windows, we recommend using the WSL.
+To work with the AWS CLI on Windows, we recommend using the WSL.

 If you do not have the AWS CLI yet, install and configure it.

-To create a series table with a partitioning key by series number and sort key by series name:
+To create a series table with a series number partition key and a series title sort key:

 1. Prepare the Document API endpoint and specify it: